 The structure and governance of the Federal Reserve is still effective today because the considerations the founders wrestled with are all still relevant.
 While the nature of our economy and financial markets have changed in many ways since the founding of the Federal Reserve, the federated structure still ensures that a diversity of perspectives on monetary policy and economic conditions are brought to the table.
-Each Reserve Bank president, supported by an independent staff of economists, conducts his or her own analysis.
-In addition, the presence of geographically dispersed, independently chartered institutions has promoted broad regional engagement across the country, deepening the Fed's understanding of the diverse economic challenges facing American communities.
+The geographic dispersion of independently chartered institutions has promoted broad regional engagement across the country, deepening the Fed's understanding of the diverse economic challenges facing American communities.9

+The founders were primarily focused on the broad divergence of economic interests across geographic regions, but the Fed's structure has the added benefit of fostering diversity of analytical perspectives as well.
+Each Reserve Bank president is supported by an independent staff of economists, and they conduct their own economic analysis.
 There is evidence that Reserve Bank presidents are more willing than governors to challenge conventional views and that this has benefited policymaking.
-First, presidents have been more likely than governors to dissent on Federal Open Market Committee (FOMC) decisions, especially since the Great Moderation.
+First, presidents have been more likely than governors to dissent on FOMC decisions, especially in the last several decades.10

 Second, there are historical episodes in which the scope for diverse views served monetary policy well.
-In the 1960s and 1970s, Reserve Banks led the charge within the Fed on the idea that monetary policy was primarily responsible for inflation.
-The St. Louis Fed was an early proponent of monetarist views, which for a time earned it a reputation as a "maverick" bank but later became widely adopted.
+In the 1960s and 1970s, Reserve Banks led the charge on the idea that monetary policy was primarily responsible for inflation.
+The St. Louis Fed was an early proponent of monetarist views, which for a time earned it a reputation as a "maverick" bank, but later these views became widely adopted.
 The Minneapolis Fed showed similar early leadership by questioning the idea that there was a stable trade-off between inflation and unemployment.
 These were more than academic debates; within the Fed, they directly supported the eventual development and acceptance of policies under Paul Volcker and Alan Greenspan that brought high and unpredictable inflation to an end.
-And in several key instances, Reserve Banks have continued to show intellectual leadership on topics that initially went against the grain of mainstream thinking but later became broadly accepted.
+And in several key instances, Reserve Banks have continued to show intellectual leadership on topics that initially went against the grain of mainstream thinking but later became broadly accepted.11

-To be sure, our country's understanding of diversity has expanded since 1913.
-And it is in keeping with the spirit of our founding that the Federal Reserve has taken the importance of diversity seriously as we have sought to ensure broad representation of views in the formulation of monetary policy, including those associated with disadvantaged communities.
-I believe our record in this regard, like that of many other organizations, shows a combination of substantial progress and areas where more can be done.
+To be sure, our country's understanding of diversity has expanded since 1913.12 And it is in keeping with the spirit of our founding that the Federal Reserve has taken the importance of diversity seriously as we have sought to ensure broad representation of views in the formulation of monetary policy, including those associated with disadvantaged communities.
+I believe our record in this regard, like that of many other organizations, shows a combination of substantial progress and areas where more can be done.13 the short run and leave the inflationary costs, which often are evident only later, for future policymakers to deal with.
+For central banks, this implies that meeting-to-meeting monetary policy decisions need to be insulated from short-term political pressures driven by electoral considerations.